Rithsagea/APEH/Unit 4/Class Notes/Notes - Enlightened Rulers.md

 			- Government positions based on skill, not ancestry
 		10. More arable land cultivated
 			- New stable crops, vs rye + wheat; better for soil; turnips + potatos
-		11. Life more palatble for masses
+		11. Life more palatable for masses
 ## Less than Enlightened Behavior
 - [[Friedrich der Große]]
 	1. Did not emancipate serfs, hands were tied by situation